 How to Advance Your Career

-You’ll want to stay connected after school to grow in your career.
+You may decide to pursue further education if you want to move into management.
+Even if you don’t, you’ll want to stay connected after school to grow in your career.
 By joining professional nursing organizations, you can find a mentor, make connections, and access job boards.
 Here are some useful resources:

 American Nurse Today